-The project 'Memory politics of the North, 1993-2023.
-An interplay perspective' (NORMEMO) is a research project at the Department of Archaeology, History, Religious Studies and Theology and initiated by the research group The Presence of the Past: Peoples, Politics and the Uses of History in the High North.
-It examines memory politics and memory culture in Northwest Russia and in Russia's relations with Norway in the post-Soviet period.
+The research project 'Memory politics of the North, 1993-2023.
+An interplay perspective' (NORMEMO) is situated at the Department of Archaeology, History, Religious Studies and Theology and initiated by the research group The Presence of the Past: Peoples, Politics and the Uses of History in the High North.
+The project examines memory politics and memory culture in Northwest Russia and in Russia's relations with Norway throughout the post-Soviet period.
 The contemporary Norwegian-Russian borderland is an intriguing and understudied case compared to other parts of Russia’s western borderlands; here, diplomacy and dialogue are dominant features when dealing with issues of the past.
 This differs sharply from the 'memory wars' waged between Russia and other European neighbor states.
 Our focus is on the interplay between actors on the federal and regional level in Russia, as well as in Russia’s bilateral relations with Norway.

-The project explores how the memory politics of the Kremlin are appropriated on the regional level, and to what extent regional stakeholders and existing commemorative practices impact on federal level memory politics.
-The project breaks new ground by examining the dynamics of memory politics as regional and transborder phenomena, adding to existing literature focusing primarily on national contexts.
+The project explores how federal level memory policies are appropriated on the regional level, and to what extent regional stakeholders and existing commemorative practices impact on federal priorities.
+The project breaks new ground by examining the dynamics of memory politics as a regional and transborder phenomena, adding to the existing literature focusing primarily on national contexts.